 Respondent burden (also known as response burden, response fatigue, and subject burden) is a relatively recent concern.
-Respondent burden is often defined as the effort required to answer a questionnaire.
-A factor that has been proposed to affect the respondent burden is questionnaire length, and this burden is manifested in, for example, response rate.
-Even though the respondent burden is frequently mentioned as a reason for abridging questionnaires, evidence to support this claim are however limited.
+Respondent burden is often defined as the effort required to answer a questionnaire, or more precisely, how the respondent perceives the participation in terms of how long it will take, difficulty level and emotional toll.

 Want to learn more?

 Download the entire glossary list in a printable list